Need Emergency Financial Assistance? These Resources Can Help

 Fortunately, resources are available for individuals and families who need emergency financial assistance.
 We’ve put together a list of those resources here, including emergency fundraising on our site.

 If you haven’t saved for such an emergency, you may quickly find yourself in debt.
-Sure, you can turn to cash advances or credit cards—but these have downstream financial implications that can often set you up for more financial crises.
+Sure, you can turn to cash advances or credit cards — but these have downstream financial implications that can often set you up for more financial trouble.
 Ultimately, high-interest rates and debt burdens only diminish your ability to deal with financial shocks.

-To deal effectively with your emergency and recover from it, follow these four key steps.
+To deal effectively with your emergency, gain access to emergency financial assistance and bounce back from any financial stumbles, follow these four key steps.

 1. Don’t panic

 If you panic, you’re more likely to make bad financial decisions.
 So the first thing to do is breathe.
 Look at your situation from an objective point of view and try to think rationally about your next steps.
-If you’re still not sure what to do, get advice from someone who’s dealt successfully with a financial emergency like yours.
+If you’re still not sure what to do, get advice from someone who’s dealt successfully with a financial emergency like yours — perhaps a friend, family member or colleague.

 2. Know your priorities

-While you probably prioritize your spending already, you’ll need to re-work that based on the emergency situation at hand.
-It’s called belt-tightening for a reason.
+While you probably prioritise your spending already, you’ll need to re-work that based on the emergency situation at hand.
+It may be time to tighten the belt.
 Go through your budget item by item looking for ways you can cut expenses to an absolute minimum.
 Small cuts add up.
 Does your new budget reflect your new priorities?

 3. Spend only on essentials

-Your reprioritized budget can give you a clearer view of what you need and don’t need in your life.
-Spend only on necessities such as food, shelter, utilities, etc. It all adds up, so eliminating things that may seem like trivial expenses can actually have a huge impact in the end.
+Your reprioritised budget can give you a clearer view of what you need and don’t need in your life.
+Spend only on necessities such as food, shelter, electricity, counselling, etc. It all adds up, so eliminating things that may seem like trivial expenses can actually have a huge impact in the end.
 Don’t spend money on things you don’t need until you’re out of your financial emergency.
-You may also need to forestall non-crucial payments to improve short-term cash flow.
+You may also need to hit pause on non-crucial payments to improve short-term cash flow, remember that many providers will offer this as a relief measure for you.

 4. Ask for help

-Keeping these four points in mind, here are some concrete financial resources available to US residents.
+Keeping these four points in mind, here are some financial resources available to Aussies like you.

 Nonprofits offering emergency financial assistance